 What To Eat

 Bring a good pair of hiking boots and your comfiest sandals.
-You'll be renting bikes or walking.
-Everything worth doing is outside and doesn't require much in the way of motor transport.
-If need be, the hotel has hybrid vehicles for guest use and offers a shuttle service.
-For those who rent cars and drive down from San Francisco or Los Angeles, it's nice to have one handy for day trips and excursions to places like Carmel by the Sea and Monterey.
+Everything worth doing is outside and doesn't require much in the way of transport.
+If need be, the hotel has hybrid vehicles for guest use and offers a shuttle service, but for those who rent cars and drive down from San Francisco or Los Angeles, it's nice to have one handy for day trips and excursions to places like Carmel by the Sea and Monterey.

 Playa Del Carmen, Mexico